Day 2: Information Gathering & Scanning

 - Basic Scan:

-Enumerates directories ondirsearch -u http://example.com -w /usr/share/wordlists/dirb/common.txt
+Enumerates directories ondirsearch -u http://example.com -w /usr/share/wordlists/dirb/common.txtexample.com. - Include Extensions:

-Targets specific file extensions.dirsearch -u http://example.com -e php,html,txt
+Targets specific file extensions.dirsearch -u http://example.com -e php,html,txt - Recursive Scanning:

-Recursively scans discovered directories.dirsearch -u http://example.com -e php,html -r
+Recursively scans discovered directories.dirsearch -u http://example.com -e php,html -r - Output to File:

 Saves results in JSON format.dirsearch -u http://example.com -e php,html -o dirsearch_results.json

-Task: Use Dirsearch to enumerate directories on http://localhost/juice-shop
+Task: Use Dirsearch to enumerate directories on http://localhost/juice-shop and http://example.com (in your lab), saving results to a file.

 Outcome: You can enumerate hidden directories and files to uncover potential entry points.